Debasmita180/DSA-Assignment-III/README.md

 # DSA-Assignment-III
-Assignment-2 Submitted by:Debasmita Kar
+Assignment-2 Submitted by:Debasmita Kar Scholar Id:2012180
+CS 201,

+Data Structures,

+Department of Computer Science and Engineering,

-Scholar Id- 2012180  Course code: CS201 National Institute of Technology, Silchar
+National Institute of Technology ,Silchar

-Questions:- Assignment III CS-201 Data Structures
+Questions:- Assignment III

 1.How to generate unique string hash value?
 For instance, input: ”CSE Rocks”, Output: Some integer value 2.Benchmark the performance of Insertion sort technique for average case, best case and worst cases.
 Draw the chart.